 2. Colonel Muammar Gaddafi (Libya: 1969-2011)

 Gaddafi seized power in a bloodless military coup in 1969.
-The charismatic leader of Libya and one of the greatest dictators in African history, met his end during the Libyan revolution in 2011 after he was killed by rebels in Sirte; his city of birth.
+The charismatic leader of Libya and one of the greatest dictators in African history met his end during the Libyan revolution in 2011 after rebels in Sirte, his city of birth, killed him.

 Years in power: 42 years